MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaAllTeamChannel.md

 ## SYNOPSIS
 List of channels either hosted in or shared with the team (incoming channels).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgAllTeamChannel](/powershell/module/Microsoft.Graph.Teams/Get-MgAllTeamChannel?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)